geonetwork/core-doc-sources/eng/users/source/managing_metadata/processing/index.rst

  * schema: ISO19139
  * usage: Batch process

-This batch process updates in batch all the metadata records to set a thumbnail.
+This batch process creates a browse graphic or thumbnail for all metadata records.

 Process parameters: